Nuclear Safety Issues

 by the Numbers

-3.6 million pounds – nuclear waste stored at San Onofre Nuclear Generating Station
+3.6 million pounds of nuclear waste stored at San Onofre Nuclear Generating Station

-108 feet – nuclear waste distance from ocean
+108 feet between nuclear waste and the ocean

-2 feet – water table below nuclear waste, with rising seas
+2 feet – mean water table below nuclear waste, with rising seas

-37 – nuclear waste fuel rods packed into each steel 50 ton canister
+37 nuclear waste fuel assemblies packed into each steel 50-ton canister

 100,000s years – radiation from Uranium, Plutonium, Cesium remains lethal